Marathon Best Settings Guide: Video, Graphics, Controller and Audio Tweaks

 Setting Value Why?

-ADS Sensitivity Modifier 1.0 Keeps ADS feel consistent
+ADS Sensitivity Modifier 1.0 Keeps hip fire and ADS muscle memory aligned

 Vertical Inversion Not Inverted Standard look controls